-- 3. For more information see the Agreement concerning the increased influx of asylum seekers (28 April 2016) as attachment to the letter of the Minister of Internal Affairs (28 April 2016) 19637/2182, available at http://bit.ly/2miTkiV; and the website of Central Organ for Reception of Asylum Seekers, available at: http://bit.ly/2lBa5Ht.
+For more information, see the Agreement of 28 April 2016 concerning the increased influx of asylum seekers as Annex to Minister of Internal Affairs, Letter No 19637/2182, 28 April 2016, available at: http://bit.ly/2miTkiV; and the website of the COA, available at: http://bit.ly/2lBa5Ht.

 Article 9(3)(d) RVA.

 ‘Eligible’ asylum seekers are those who, based on their nationality, have at least 70% chance to be granted a residence permit and are originally from a country of origin with more than 50 asylum seekers a year that are granted a permit in the Netherlands, see: http://bit.ly/3YcDtS0.